 Q: When and where are the auditions?

-A: Our auditions will be held in London, UK (other UK destinations are added if necessary) in early November 2016.
+A: Our audition will be held in London, UK (other UK destinations are added if necessary) on Saturday 4th November 2017.
 Information and details regarding this are given directly to successful applicants who are invited to attend.
 You must apply to be invited to audition.
 If you are unable to audition we do accept DVD (EU compatible), pen-drive, DropBox or YouTube applications.

 Q: When do tours start and how long do they run for?

 A: One tour runs from October to December (rehearsal period included), and all other tours run January to the end of May/start of June (rehearsal period included).
 Theatrino requires 4 (usually senior) actors from October and up to 30 actors, including musicians and teachers with a drama background, to start in January.
-For the 2017 longer tours, all artistes must be available from Friday 6th January to Saturday 3rd June 2017 (though please note, exact dates are to be confirmed).
+For the 2017 longer tours, all artistes must be available from early January to early June 2018 (though please note, exact dates are to be confirmed).

 Q: Where in Italy does the tour take place?